Update for June 2020

-Our April 2019 results
+Our April 2020 results

 We fix three different types of leak.
 On average:

-About a quarter are visible leaks - these are easy to see, for example on pavements or roads.
+- About a quarter are visible leaks - these are easy to see, for example on pavements or roads.

-About a quarter are customer leaks - these are within the boundary of a customer’s property up to the point where the pipe enters their home/building.
+- About a quarter are customer leaks - these are within the boundary of a customer’s property up to the point where the pipe enters their home/building.

-Our leak reduction plan
+Our leakage reduction plan

 Performance against our plan